JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q81506" title="Charles I of England">
 <param ve-entity eid="Q112110" title="emblem" aliases="emblems">
 <param ve-entity eid="Q15472169" title="patron of the arts" aliases="patron">
 By the early 1630s, when Anthony Van Dyck painted _Self-Portrait with Sunflower_, at right, there was a well-established iconography for representing the aesthetic qualities of sunflowers in Europe.
 Van Dyck, a Flemish artist working for Charles I of England, surely had numerous models to study such as herbals and emblems.[^ref20] In the portrait, the artist portrays himself wearing a gold chain gifted by the king in order to identify his position as a royal portraitist and member of the court.
-He also devotes nearly a third of the composition to describing the pert head and robust foliage of a blooming sunflower—a floral expression of his loyalty to his patron.
+He also devotes nearly a third of the composition to describing the pert head and robust foliage of a blooming sunflower—a floral manifestation of his loyalty to his patron.
 <param ve-image primary fit="contain" url="https://upload.wikimedia.org/wikipedia/commons/1/13/Anthonyvandyckselfportrait.jpeg" title="Anthony van Dyck, _Self-Portrait with a Sunflower_, after 1633">

 <param ve-entity eid="Q158082" title="heliotropum" aliases="heliotrope">